Iowa Field Guides

 Inclusivity Statement

-Whether or not you consider a writer or an artist, we want to see your work!
-Whether this is your first or fiftieth time submitting to a publication, thank you for choosing us!
 Please send us your best work that honors your own authenticity and celebrates the self-expression of others.
 We especially encourage contributors from historically underserved communities to submit their work.
 Like the tallgrass prairie, we want this publication to be a space that celebrates diversity and mutual flourishing.
+Both emerging and established writers and artists are encouraged to submit!

 Upcoming Calls for Submissions

 Stay connected!
 Subscribe to our mailing list or follow us on Instagram @iowafieldguides for upcoming calls for submissions.
-Future themes will include: woodlands, savannas, wetlands, waterways, caves & blufflands.
+Future themes will include: woodlands, savannas, caves & bluffs.